GangarajuKR/Test-Code-Quality/Connected-Mode.md

 [[images/connected/wizard_set_url.png|alt=Set URL]]

 4. Choose the authentication method:
-* Token: you will have to generate a token on SonarQube, to be used by SonarLint as authentication method.
+* Token: generate a token on [SonarQube](https://docs.sonarqube.org/latest/user-guide/user-token/), to be used by SonarLint as authentication method.
 This is the preferred way to avoid the risk to compromise your username/password.
 * Username + Password: use directly your SonarQube credentials (not recommended)

 [[images/connected/wizard_choose_auth.png|alt=Choose auth]]